 Jaipur is a treat to all senses.
 The colorful culture, tasty Rajasthani food, folk music, earthly aromas & many other experiences can hold your attention in the Rajasthani capital for at least 3 days.

 1. Hawa Mahal

-The monument which symbolizes the city.
-Hawa Mahal is considered as one of the most prominent monuments of India as well.
+The monument symbolizes the city.
+Hawa Mahal is considered one of the most prominent monuments of India as well.
 Hawa Mahal isn’t actually a palace though, it was a special construction done by the king so that ladies of the Royal families could observe the life outside without actually being observed by commoners.

 The construction is so intrinsic & careful that at any given time of the day (or night), it will always be breezy on the other side of the wall.
 This was definitely a marvel considering the era it was constructed in.

 City Palace is the main complex building of Jaipur.
 It is also known as the center of Jaipur.
 There are 2 more palaces inside the premise – Mubarak Mahal & Chandra Mahal.
 This is where the king of Jaipur used to reside & rule from.

 Don’t forget to see all the parts of the city palace including Diwan-e-aam, Diwan-khaas, Maharani palace & temple of Govind Dev Ji.

 If you ask any Indian about Jantar Mantar, the first thing that will come in anyone’s mind is activists fasting & fighting a cause.
 That’s true in some cases, but that’s not why Jantar Mantar is famous.

 There are 5 Jantar Mantar in India – Jaipur, New Delhi, Mathura, Ujjain & Varanasi.
 The best-preserved ones are in Jaipur & New Delhi.